 Benefits of Volunteering at the Gardens

 Volunteers have been involved with the Horticulture Centre of the Pacific from the outset and still form an integral part of the organization today.
 Currently the HCP operates with the assistance of approximately 250 volunteers who contribute over 11,000 hours annually.
-With only eight full and part-time paid staff the assistance of volunteers is vital to the running of the organization.
-Volunteers are involved in many aspects of the organization including the office, gardens, youth programs. conservation, events and more.
-As much as the HCP represents horticulture and learning, we are also community focused.
-Volunteerism is part of the HCP culture and we provide a space for people to interact socially while learning about plants.
-Our volunteers create a wonderful community of healthy and vibrant gardeners.
+Volunteers are involved in all aspects of the organization including the office, gardens, youth programs. conservation, events, library and more.
+As much as the HCP represents horticulture and learning, we also have a strong focus on community building.
+Volunteerism is part of the HCP culture and we provide a space for people to form social connections while learning about plants.
+Our volunteers create a community of healthy and vibrant gardeners.

-We are always happy to welcome new volunteers to the Gardens.
+We are always happy to welcome new volunteers to the Gardens as space permits.
 Email us at [email protected] for more information and a list of current volunteer opportunities.
 Become part of a close-knit group of volunteers and experience some of these great benefits:

 • Grow your plant knowledge